silence1998/tum-adlr-09/logs/project_notes/for-endterm.md

 - [ ] ADD IT in to the report that we differ from SAC-X Scheduler!!
 - [ ] 5 variations for learning rate and batch size and check performance
   - or random search
+- delete the subtask from being able to get chosen if its turned of for endterm report and do the tests again

 #### as Appexdix